Using Vitex (Chasteberry) for Female Fertility

 The second half of the menstrual cycle is called the luteal phase.
-It is at this time when progesterone production is stimulated.
-Short luteal phases in women can be caused when women are not ovulating, or when their progesterone levels are very low.
-By increasing the luteinizing hormone, ovulation is promoted, and progesterone levels are improved as a result.
+It is at this time that progesterone production is stimulated.
+Short luteal phases in women can be caused when they are not ovulating or progesterone levels are very low.
+Increasing the luteinising hormone promotes ovulation, and progesterone levels are improved as a result.

 5. Prevents Miscarriage